McSlow/reveal-traefik/presentations/traefik/index.md

 ## What is Traefik ?

+Traefik is a<br>
+Cloud/Microservice-enabled
-Traefik is a Cloud/Microservice-enabled reverse proxy / loadbalancer
+reverse proxy / loadbalancer

 Note: Talk about loadbalancer and stuff
 ---

-Another one?
+## Another one?
 We already have HAProxy, Apache, Nginx...

 ---

-Yes, but:
+# Yes, but:
 * As long as you need a static lb/rp, all of them are fine.
 * If you need dynamic reconfiguration at runtime you will find yourself messing around with something like
   * consul-template for consul-driven microservice architectures